openid-connect-4-identity-assurance-1_0 November 2024

 In some cases, OPs cannot deliver the requested data to an RP, for example, because the data is not available or does not match the RP's requirements.
 The rules for handling these cases are described in the following.

-Extensions of this specification can define additional rules or override these rules, for example
+Extensions of this document can define additional rules or override these rules, for example

 • to allow or disallow the use of claims depending on scheme-specific checks,